LSU-RAISE-LAB/DPLib/DPLib toolkit/DPLib_DCOPF_Solver/README.txt

 --------
 If you use this solver in your research or publication, please cite the following:

-M. Hasanzadeh, "Toward a Standard Repository for Distributed Power System Optimization and Control," 2025.
+M. Hasanzadeh and A. Kargarian, "DPLib: A Standard Benchmark Library for Distributed Power System Analysis and Optimization," http://arxiv.org/abs/2506.20819

 ======================================================================